Aliases for IL5RA Gene

 GeneCards Summary for IL5RA Gene

-IL5RA (Interleukin 5 Receptor, Alpha) is a Protein Coding gene.
-Diseases associated with IL5RA include atopy.
-Among its related pathways are Akt Signaling and Akt Signaling.
-GO annotations related to this gene include interleukin-5 receptor activity.
+IL5RA (Interleukin 5 Receptor Subunit Alpha) is a Protein Coding gene.
+Diseases associated with IL5RA include asthma.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include cytokine receptor activity and interleukin-5 receptor activity.
 An important paralog of this gene is IL13RA1.

 UniProtKB/Swiss-Prot for IL5RA Gene